imdevan/devan.gg/src/pages/blog/things-i-do-and-don-t-like-about-netlify-cms.md

 * REALLY REALLY BA at handling errors.
   * * Everything beaks is a \`required\` field is not filled, or any field is given data that agree with their unspecified scheme
 * No auto save
+* No clicking on a link in the editor to go to it